Christmas: COAS, CAS celebrate with troops in Maiduguri

 Musa said the support from the military authorities had gingered troops to do more.

-The News Agency of Nigeria (NAN) reports that highlights of the occassion included feast with wounded soldiers, presentation of livelihood support to 50 widows and decoration of six soldiers who distinguished themselves in battles against the insurgents.
+The highlights of the occassion included feast with wounded soldiers, presentation of livelihood support to 50 widows and decoration of six soldiers who distinguished themselves in battles against the insurgents.

 The COAS also announced cash support to 91 wounded soldiers.